 Growing up in Scouts we had plenty of time to go camping, but in Tiger Cubs, we did not do a lot of camping as a group.
 We might have gone on a couple of overnights but I do not think there were many.
 We did use it for “Cub Weekend” at Camp Geiger our local Boy Scout camp for one night.

 I remember the first tent my parents purchased for the family.
 It was a normal family tent.
 It was grey in color had windows that you could unzip and we mostly pitched it in the backyard for “camping”.
 I am sure my first campout ended up with everyone back in the basement before the sun came up the next morning.

-As the years progressed I continued to camp and use either the Troop’s tents or we had switched to smaller two or three person tents for scout outings.
-Without my first tent I would not have fell in love with listening to the crickets chirp on a muggy hot Missouri nights, falling asleep to the locusts (cicadas) buzzing, and telling stories around the campfire.
+As the years progressed I continued to camp and use either the Troop’s tents or we had switched to smaller two or three-person tents for scout outings.
+Without my first tent, I would not have fallen in love with listening to the crickets chirp on muggy hot Missouri nights, falling asleep to the locusts (cicadas) buzzing, and telling stories around the campfire.